jeremyheiler/lime/README.md

 ## License

 Copyright (c) 2011-2012 Jeremy Heiler and is released under an MIT license.
+See LICENSE.